willfurnass/sgespawner/README.md

 A Sun Grid Engine (SGE) [Spawner](http://jupyterhub.readthedocs.io/en/latest/spawners.html) for [JupyterHub](https://jupyterhub.readthedocs.io/).

+Designed to work with JupyterHub 0.3 but may work with more recent versions too.

 ## Installation and usage

 1. Install `sgespawner` into the same Python environment as JupyterHub using e.g. `pip install /path/to/sge/clone`